Assistant Professor of VoiceDepartment:

-585) 274-1607
+- (585) 274-1607

 Mr. Opalach has won the prestigious Walter M. Naumburg Vocal Competition, Metropolitan Opera National Auditions, s’Hertogenbosch International Vocalisten Concours as well as a National Endowment for the Arts Soloist Recital Grant.
-He has been heard in recitals in Alice Tully Hall, Morgan Library, Concertgebouw (Amsterdam, Netherlands), Library of Congress, Ambassador Auditorium (Pasadena), Hudson River Museum, Isabella Stewart Gardiner Museum (Boston), Harvard University and the Eastman School of Music.
+He has been heard in recitals in Alice Tully Hall, Morgan Library, Concertgebouw (Amsterdam, Netherlands), Library of Congress, Ambassador Auditorium (Pasadena), Hudson River Museum (NY), Isabella Stewart Gardiner Museum (Boston), Harvard University and the Eastman School of Music.
 He has been an adjudicator for The W.M.
 Naumburg, Joy in Singing and the Concert Artist Guild competitions.

 Mr. Opalach has performed over fifty roles during his distinguished career.
 He was a principal artist of the New York City Opera for thirty years.
-Among the many roles he performed with the company were the title role in Le nozze di Figaro, Dulcamara (L’elisir d’amore), Leporello (Don Giovanni), Bartolo (Il barbiere di Siviglia), King Fisher (M. Tippett’s The Midsummer Marriage), Wesener (Alois Zimmerman’s Die Soldaten), the Forester (The Cunning Little Vixen), and the title role of G. Verdi’s Falstaff.
-He has appeared with the Metropolitan Opera (world premiere of Phillip Glass’ The Voyage, War and Peace), Opera Theater of St. Louis (Nixon in China), Santa Fe Opera (La Bohème), Seattle Opera (Cosi fan tutte, Xerxes, Ariadne auf Naxos), Washington Opera (Cendrillon, Don Giovanni), Canadian Opera Company (Il barbiere di Siviglia, Xerxes), Netherlands Opera (L’italiana in Algeri – TV broadcast, conducted by Alberto Zedda, directed by Dario Fo), Sweden’s Drottningholm Royal Court Theater (L. Rossi’s Orfeo – TV Broadcast, conducted by Paul O’Dette and Steven Stubbs) and English National Opera (British Isles premiere of Die Soldaten).
+Among the many roles he performed with the company were the title role in Le nozze di Figaro, Dulcamara (L’elisir d’amore), Leporello (Don Giovanni), Bartolo (Il barbiere di Siviglia), King Fisher (M. Tippett’s The Midsummer Marriage: New York Stage Premiere), Wesener ( Alois Zimmerman’s Die Soldaten: New York Stage Premiere), the Forester (The Cunning Little Vixen), and the title role of G. Verdi’s Falstaff.
+He has appeared with the Metropolitan Opera ( of Phillip Glass’ The Voyage: World Premiere; War and Peace), Opera Theater of St. Louis (Nixon in China), Santa Fe Opera (La Bohème), Seattle Opera (Cosi fan tutte, Xerxes, Ariadne auf Naxos), Washington Opera (Cendrillon, Don Giovanni), Canadian Opera Company (Il barbiere di Siviglia, Xerxes), Netherlands Opera (L’italiana in Algeri – TV broadcast, conducted by Alberto Zedda, directed by Dario Fo), Sweden’s Drottningholm Royal Court Theater (L. Rossi’s Orfeo – TV Broadcast, conducted by Paul O’Dette and Steven Stubbs) and English National Opera (British Isles premiere of Die Soldaten).

 For orchestral and oratorio performances, Mr. Opalach has collaborated with such luminaries as Marin Alsop, Daniel Barenboim, Mario Bernardi, Herbert Blomstedt, Richard Bonynge, Semyon Bychkov, James DePriest, Charles Dutoit, Alan Gilbert, Gunter Herbig, Christopher Hogwood, Lorin Maazel, Kurt Masur, Sir Roger Norrington, Sir Simon Rattle, Helmut Rilling, Christopher Seaman, Robert Shaw, Leonard Slatkin, Edo de Waart, Richard Westenberg, Hugh Wolff and David Zinman.